Release Date: November 20, 2019

 Emily A. Largent, JD, PhD, RN

-Emily Largent, JD, PhD, is an Assistant Professor in the Department of Medical Ethics and Health Policy at the University of Pennsylvania Perelman School of Medicine and a Lecturer in Law at Penn Law.
+Emily Largent, JD, PhD, is the Emanuel & Robert Hart Assistant Professor in the Department of Medical Ethics and Health Policy at the University of Pennsylvania Perelman School of Medicine and a Lecturer in Law at Penn Law.
 She is also a Senior Fellow at the Leonard Davis Institute of Health Economics at the University of Pennsylvania.

 Dr. Largent studies the ethics of human subjects research.
 Her current research focuses on the ethics of paying research participants for their contributions to clinical research and on the ethical and regulatory implications of integrating clinical research with clinical care.
 Her work — which combines normative, empirical, and legal methods — has been published in the Hastings Center Report, the American Journal of Bioethics, and The New England Journal of Medicine, among other journals.
 She co-authored Clinical Research Ethics Consultation: A Casebook (Oxford University Press 2012).